Dominic Bruce: Tea chest escape

 Translated this means: "The air in Colditz no longer agrees with me.
 See you later!"
 Pat Reid explained it was almost tempting providence of Bruce to write Auf Wiedersehen on the box instead of writing good bye.

 In his notes, the guard Schädlich then describes that because of this rope they instantly brought forward an Appell.
 With the purpose of this Appell being to find out who had escaped.Schädlich described how they had to find Bruce's name from the card index; and how they were duped two times at roll call, thus giving Bruce extra time to travel without a search squad looking for him.
 He suspected this duping could only have happened because a Frenchman from room 311 had used a false key and slipped into the English sick bay.
 Whereby this Frenchman then got counted twice, once at the British roll call and once at French roll call.
 The guard Schädlich also noted Bruce got through the tannery and had an easy escape route as the church square was only five minutes away from this point.

 A bicycle from WWII.
 Bruce stole bicycles to get to Danzig.

 Bruce travelled 400 miles to Danzig; the furthest distance he ever made in all his escapes.
 To get to Danzig, he slept rough, and he travelled by bicycles which he stole from outside village churches during Mass.
 Whilst travelling to Danzig, Bruce was temporarily recaptured in Frankfurt-on-Oder, but escaped prior to interrogation.
 In Danzig, one week later, he was eventually caught trying to stow away on a Swedish Freighter.
+He used a map of Danzig (see photo, annotated in Bruce's own hand) which had been sent by MI9, but didn't realise that the area he attempted to penetrate in order to rest up in a haystack until nightfall was a U Boat pen.
+He was seen by a local housewife, who reported the intruder to the authorities.
 When he returned to Colditz, Bruce received more time in solitary.